Curriculum

 Writing

-We follow the National Curriculum Guidelines for each year group: https://www.gov.uk/government/publications/national-curriculum-in-england-english-programmes-of-study/national-curriculum-in-england-english-programmes-of-study
+We follow the National Curriculum Guidelines for each year group: https://www.gov.uk/government/

 -